-Ground EM surveys were completed at VTEM priority 2 anomalies RW-02de and RW-07.
+Ground EM surveys were completed at VTEM priority 1 anomaly RW-03, and priority 2 anomalies RW-02de, RW-07 and NFB-01.
 Survey specifications were:

-• Contractor : Zonge, Adelaide.
+- Contractor : Zonge, Adelaide.

-• Transmitter : Zonge GGT-10.
+- Transmitter : Zonge GGT-10.

-• Receiver: EMIT SMARTem24 receiver.
+- Receiver : EMIT SMARTem24 receiver.

-• Sensor: EMIT SMART fluxgate reading X, Y and Z component.
+- Sensor : EMIT SMART fluxgate reading X, Y and Z component.

-• Configuration: 100x100 metre moving loop for RW-02de and fixed loop for RW-07.
+- Configuration : 100x100 metre moving loop except for RW-07 which was fixed loop.

-• Field work commenced: 18th January 2022.
+- Field work commenced : 18th January 2022.

-• Field work completed: 8th March 2022.
+- Field work completed : 8th March 2022.

 To the end of the reporting period the seriously rain-interrupted field work was finished but no formal interpretation completed.
-The data files are included in Appendix 4.
+The data files are included in Appendix 5.
 Readings acquired and preliminary observations of the results are presented hereunder.

-- RW-02de.
+- RW-03.
+Completed a one km long line of 21 moving-loop readings as shown in Figure 22.
+Profiles of the X, Y and Z component response are plotted at Figure 26.
+Initial modelling suggests source is a local surficial feature. - RW-02de.
 Completed two traverses, designated Lines 4 and 5, of moving-loop readings for a total of 3.2 km.
-A plan of the survey area is included at Figure 20, and EM profiles of lines 4 and 5 included at Figures 23 and 24.
-Initial interpretation suggests a large, weakly conductive (<40S), sub-horizontal near surface source probably preferential weathering over a locally more-mafic lithology.
+A plan of the survey area is included at Figure 24, and EM profiles of lines 4 and 5 included at Figures 27 and 28.
+Initial interpretation suggests a large, weakly conductive (<40S), sub-horizontal near surface source - probably preferential weathering over a locally more-mafic lithology.
 RW-02d is coincident with a linear magnetic anomaly which is interpreted to be caused by the basalt unit in the Bitter Springs Group.
+The two

-The two EM traverses straddle a line of RAB holes drilled by Normandy-Poseidon in 1993 [4].
-Assays reported no anomalous or elevated values. - RW-07.
-Completed two traverses each 500 metres long with fixed-loop; refer Figure 21.
+EM traverses straddle a line of RAB holes drilled by Normandy-Poseidon in 1993 [4].
+Assays reported no anomalous or elevated assays.

+- RW-07.
+Completed two traverses each 500 metres long with fixed-loop; refer Figure 25.
 No EM response is evident in the ground data.
 There is significant local topographic variation up to 50 metres in the immediate area and the VTEM response is interpreted at this stage to be a function of terrain clearance variation +/- associated Tx-Rx movement.
-No preliminary data is available to plot.
+No preliminary data is available to plot. - NFB-01.
+Completed three traverses, designated Lines 2, 3 and 4, of moving-loop readings for a total of 3.0 km.
+A survey area plan is included at Figure 23, and EM profiles from Line 4 included at Figure 29.
+Interpretation is difficult as ground profiles do not accord with the VTEM data.
+Near surface EM effects are suspected as causing spurious anomalies.
+A spurious late time anomaly occurs on line 3 which is not possible to model; refer Figure 30.
+Further modelling is required to complete assessment of this anomaly.